rahul-kumar-java/urlshortener/README.md

  Unit tested with JUnit 5 & Mockito

 ### Test Coverage:
 - POST and GET controller endpoints
 - Service layer logic (with Redis and DB interaction)
 - Validated with Postman and Swagger UI

+## Docker Setup and Usage
+This project supports running with Docker for easy environment setup and deployment.

+Steps to run with Docker:
+1. Build the Spring Boot Docker image

+    sudo docker-compose build
+2. Start MySQL and Spring Boot Containers

+    sudo docker-compose up
+This will start MySQL and the Spring Boot app containers and connect them via Docker networking.
+3. Wait for MySQL to initialize before the spring boot app starts.

 ## Run Locally:
 1. Clone the repo

 git clone https://github.com/rahul-kumar-java/urlshortener.git